prince-vardhan/researchAgent/README.md

 Set up your API Key:

-Create a .env file in the root directory of the project (same level as main.py).

-Get your Google Gemini API key from Google AI Studio.
+Grab your Google Gemini API key from Google AI Studio.

+Create a .env file right in the main project directory (where main.py is).

-Add your API key to the .env file:
+Add your API key to it like this:

 GOOGLE_API_KEY="YOUR_GEMINI_API_KEY_HERE"

-(Replace YOUR_GEMINI_API_KEY_HERE with your actual key)

 💡 Usage
-To run the agent and start your research:
+Ready to ask it something?

-Ensure your virtual environment is active.
+Make sure your virtual environment is active.

 Run the main.py script:

 python main.py

-The script will prompt you: What is the topic for your research?
+It'll ask you: What is the topic for your research?

-Enter your research query, and the agent will process it, potentially using the web search tool, and return a structured summary.
+Type in your research query, and watch it go!
+The agent will process it, maybe use the web search tool, and then give you a structured summary.

 Example Interaction & Output
 What is the topic for your research?
 Tell me about the current prime minister of India and their political party.